Bengals hand winless Browns 11th loss

 Cleveland cut its deficit to 23-16 on Kizer’s 3-yard touchdown run on fourth-and-goal with seven minutes remaining, but couldn’t complete the rally.

+The loss dropped head coach Hue Jackson’s record in Cleveland to 1-26 since leaving his post as offensive coordinator in Cincinnati.
+The call on Peppers only amplified his frustration.

+“It doesn’t seem like we’ve had favorable calls go our way this year,” Jackson said.
+“I’ve been saying this for weeks: we continue to fight.
+That gives us a chance.
+Usually it’s five or six plays that determine the outcome.”

 NOTES: Browns QB DeShone Kizer briefly left the game in the second quarter and was evaluated for a concussion.
 Cody Kessler replaced him for one series, but Kizer was cleared to return. ...
-The Browns’ 0-11 start is their worst since beginning last season 0-14.
 The last team to go winless in a 16-game schedule was the 2008 Detroit Lions. ...
 Bengals LB Nick Vigil twice left the game with an injured ankle before being declared out in the third quarter. ...
 The Bengals lead the all-time series 50-39, including six straight wins and 21 of 27.